hphelion/documentation/cloudos/supportmatrix.md

 # HP Cloud OS Support Matrix for Hardware and Software

-This topic identifies the supported hardware and software for the current release of HP Cloud OS, including information needed to set up the hardware and software.
+This document provides an overview of the supported hardware and software for the HP Cloud OS Sandbox Version 1.20, including information for hardware and software setup.

 * [Server Infrastructure](#server-infrastructure)